 Attend sea glass festivals

 There are several festivals in the country every year.
-For example, The North American Sea Glass Association has a virtual festival from August 20 to 21.
+For example, The North American Sea Glass Association has an annual festival.
 Keep updated with similar events; bookmark the Beachcombing Magazine calendar.

 Go beachcombing yourself